JavaFXpert/quantum-music-playground/README.md

 ### Moving all operations on the quantum circuit

 It is often desirable to move all of the operations in a quantum circuit to the left or right in order to make room for a column of operations.
 It is also desirable to move all of the operations in a quantum circuit up or down, as that halves or doubles the number of steps in the musical sequence, changing its speed relative to other clips.
 Provided the appropriate row or column is empty, the left, right, up and down buttons, labeled ''**<**'', ''**>**'', ''**^**'' and ''**v**'' respectively, may be used for those purposes.

+## Questions / Issues?

+Please reach out to [@JavaFXpert on Twitter](https://twitter.com/JavaFXpert), or open an issue in the [Quantum Music Playground repository](https://github.com/JavaFXpert/quantum-music-playground).

 ##